dogweather/validated_object/README.md

 spot.valid?  # => true
 ```

-### Demonstrating an invalid instance
+### Good error messages

-An instance can become invalid.
 Any of the standard Validations methods can be
-used to test it, or the custom `check_validations!` convenience method.
+used to test an instance, plus the custom `check_validations!` convenience method:

 ```ruby
 spot.birthday = '2015-01-23'